 Power of Attorney in Fort Myers

-Having a power of attorney in place can make life easier for those you love.
+Having a power of attorney in place can significantly ease life for those you love.
 A power of attorney is a document that authorizes another individual to act on your behalf in certain situations.
 If you become incapacitated, someone you trust will be able to make decisions on your behalf.
-If you are unable to make financial decisions, someone you trust can do so on your behalf.
-If you are traveling out of the country and require medical care, a power of attorney can ensure that you receive the care you need.
+If you are unable to make financial decisions, someone you trust can manage them for you.
+If you are traveling out of the country and require medical care, a power of attorney can help see that your medical needs are addressed.

-A power of attorney can be used to make decisions about your health, your finances, and your business.
+A power of attorney can be used to make decisions about your health, finances, & business.
 It can also be used to make decisions about your children.
-Having a power of attorney in place ensures that your wishes will be carried out, even if you are unable to communicate them.
-It can also help to avoid the need for guardianship proceedings.
+Having a power of attorney in place helps your wishes be carried out, even if you are unable to communicate them.
+This document can also help avoid the need for guardianship proceedings.

 Contact our POA attorneys at Dorcey Law Firm at (239) 309-2870 to discuss the best options for you!